recamshak/django-cors-headers/README.md

 You may optionally specify these options in settings.py to override the defaults.
 Defaults are shown below:

->CORS\_ALLOW\_METHODS: specify the allowed HTTP methods that can be used when making the actual request

-    Default:

-        CORS_ALLOW_METHODS = (
-            'GET',
-            'POST',
-            'PUT',
-            'PATCH',
-            'DELETE',
-            'OPTIONS'
-        )

->CORS\_ALLOW\_HEADERS: specify which non-standard HTTP headers can be used when making the actual request

-    Default:

-        CORS_ALLOW_HEADERS = (
-            'x-requested-with',
-            'content-type',
-            'accept',
-            'origin',
-            'authorization',
-            'x-csrftoken'
-        )

 >CORS\_EXPOSE\_HEADERS: specify which HTTP headers are to be exposed to the browser